Become a successful family by starting family traditions

 If you have traditions in place, great.
 Begin communicating about them in advance to build that anticipation.
 Get everyone excited about them!
 I know they take time, but it’s time well spent, I promise.

 If you don’t have any traditions in place, it’s not too late to start.
-And now is the perfect time!
+And the holiday season is the perfect time!
 ‘Tis the season for fall, Thanksgiving, football, Christmas, and New Years.
 Pick one and get started.
+Holiday traditions are the easiest to design traditions around.
 This book may help get some ideas rolling.
+On Thanksgiving we have two traditions – we have our traditional dinner and then we eat cookies and turn on a Christmas movie while we decorate the house and Christmas tree.

 If you aren’t sure where to begin with forming some traditions, I highly suggest heading to Pinterest.
 I’ll be honest, Pinterest is my time-killer of choice.
 I like it better than any social media platform because it’s loaded with great ideas, yet I feel none of the pressure I get from other places.
 You can pin ideas and return to them later.
 And don’t worry about “Pinterest fails.”
 You never have to tell anyone if an idea works or not!
 Just use Pinterest as your idea board and get started.